mirkobronzi/bert_reranker/README.md

 That is, if the question `q` has no similar master question in `Q`, then the model will predict that `q` is an outlier.

-This is done using an outlier detector model.
+This is done using an outlier detection model.
 The process can be summarized as follows:
- - run the outlier detector model.
-If `q` is an outlier, return this, otherwise
+ - run the outlier detection model.
+If `q` is an outlier, return a flag indicating so; otherwise
  - run the main model and find the closest element in `Q`, and return it.

  This is shown in the following figure.